 340-225-0010

-Purpose
+Purpose and Jurisdiction

-This division contains the definitions and requirements for air quality analysis referred to in OAR 340 divisions 200 through 268.
-It does not apply unless a rule in another division refers the reader here.
-For example, divisions 222 (Stationary Source Plant Site Emissions Limits) and 224 (Major New Source Review) refer the reader to provisions in this division for specific air quality analysis requirements.
+(1) This division contains the definitions and requirements for air quality analysis.
+This division does not apply unless a rule in another division refers to this division or a rule in this division.
+For example, division 224, New Source Review, refers to provisions in this division for specific air quality analysis requirements.